Step 1) Truly Plan Your Business Idea

-With all the online options to raise capital without much if any debt or high interest rates (CrowdFunding, Social Lending, etc.) set to one side, inside her borders you’ll also have access to small armies of entrepreneurs, startup groups, VC networks, angel investment funds, county/state-level programs, and more!
+Within Pennsylvania, you’ll have access to small armies of entrepreneurs, startup groups, venture capital networks, angel investment funds, county/state-level programs, and more!
 Don’t be shy.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like deep dish and beer.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Other than the Amish folk, just about everyone else in Pennsylvania expects your brand to have its own digital presence.
-Without one it’s going to be hard to take you seriously.
-Maybe all you need is a simple one-pager, maybe a sleek and simple ecommerce design?
+Everyone in Pennsylvania will expect your brand to have its own digital presence.
+Without one, it would be hard to take you seriously.
+Maybe all you need is a simple one-pager with a sleek and simple ecommerce design.
 Just make sure there's a way for potential customers to learn more about your business!

 Take Action: Wherever you open your doors, start local.
 Begin generating buzz as close to home as you can.
 Get involved with your ideal customer’s lives and make yourself known through real contact vs. vapid internet methods before a relationship has been formed.